Thorium/Linq.Expression.Optimizer/README.md

 ## Background

-This is a side-track from [SQLProvider](https://github.com/fsprojects/SQLProvider), excelent tool that is kind of OR-mapper with auto-generated objects, so it compiles any databases to .NET-language, and works fast on design time in Visual Studio or other editors.
+This is a side-track from [SQLProvider](https://github.com/fsprojects/SQLProvider), excellent tool that is kind of OR-mapper with auto-generated objects, so it compiles any databases to .NET-language, and works fast on design time in Visual Studio or other editors.

 But I needed better SQL-queries.
-So this optimses .NET LINQ-expressions.
+So this optimises .NET LINQ-expressions.
-These expressions were not ment to be compiled so [Nessos LinqOptimizer](https://github.com/nessos/LinqOptimizer) was not the right tool.
+These expressions were not meant to be compiled, so [Nessos LinqOptimizer](https://github.com/nessos/LinqOptimizer) was not the right tool.
 I thought that .NET would optimize these automatically, but no.

 Read the [Getting started tutorial](http://thorium.github.io/Linq.Expression.Optimizer/index.html#Getting-started) to learn more.